AudreyGermain/Game-Recommendation-System/README.md

 The content-base recommender system gives recommendation based on the similarity between the game a user already has and other games.

 In order to build the recommender system, we need to prepare the data and build the algorithm.
-In order to do so, we first need to preprocess the game dataset described in [subsection II.b](#game) with all the useful information to give as input to the recommender algorithm, formatted in an simpler way.
+In order to do so, we first need to preprocess the game dataset described in [the dataset section](#game) with all the useful information to give as input to the recommender algorithm, formatted in an simpler way.
 The percentage from the reviews are extracted since they are used.
 Then, we implement a function used to give game recommendations similar to another game.
 Lastly, we produce recommendations for all user based on the games users already posses.

 To prepare the data for the content based recommender, we start by selecting the information we think would be the most useful to find similar games.
 We read the useful columns from the game dataset by using the following code.